joaquinelio/litul-crud/README.md

 ...
 5 real bugs, real errors, real learning.
 ...
 63 from spelling.
 My mistakes.
 But a TOTAL FAILURE FROM JS LANG The found spell bugs is a problem, exhausting and time consuming.
-The biggest problem is those you didnt find.
+The biggest problem is for those you didnt find.
 You NEVER know when it's finished, cause never finish.
 Any untested line is a treath, any mod you do you can reintroduce same bugs.
 It is crazy.
 Only bet is rely on frameworks and  strong styling.
-I'd try to switch to TS from MS, they know the importance of types.
+Maybe better is to try to switch to TS from MS, they seem to know the importance of types.
 Parameters inside quotes?
 What a source of problems. mode = 'idle'
 Tried